Welcome to our website,

 Again we aim to predict the ball will land in the section of the wheel from the .....GREEN.. to the ..RED..... coin placed in the wheel during the spin.

-In the next video we will demonstrate a visual skill (in the prediction procedure) we use to obtain the predictions in our previous two videos were not obtained by chance from multiple attempts but by the application of true skill.
+In the next video we will demonstrate one of our visual skills (in the prediction procedure) we use to obtain the predictions in our previous two videos were not obtained by chance from multiple attempts but by the application of true skill.

 Only when we can identify a particular revolution of ball in a spin, will we be able to predict 'where on the rotor the ball will exit the track' or 'which number' on the rotor the ball will exit the track.
 We have chosen to predict the ball revolution 4-4.75 towards the end of the spin.
 It is possible to predict up to 9 revs or more before the end of every spin.